 We realise that many disabilities and needs are not immediately visible, nor easy to express to others.
 Our community is diverse, and in services and church groups both children and adults are welcome to come as they are.
 We have a relaxed approach and understand that sometimes people make noise or behave in ways that might seem out of the ordinary.
 We recognise that understanding the service can be challenging and you are always welcome to discuss its meaning afterwards with either the minister or other church members.
 You are also very welcome to contact the minister in person or via email for clarification or discussion of themes.
 Additionally, people of all abilities are very welcome at our Bible study and book groups.

-Our Communion wine is alcohol-free and gluten-free wafers are available.
+Our Communion wine is alcohol-free and gluten-free bread are available.
 All are welcome to participate or not, as they feel comfortable.